Siruthian/Minecraft-Datapacks/README.md

 # Minecraft-Datapacks
-A datapacks I wrote for minecraft
+A datapack I wrote for minecraft
+It also includes the resource pack needed.
+Works for 1.21.11